DanielNguyen-05/AI_Visualizer/README.md

 AI Visualizer is a comprehensive web-based platform that provides interactive visualization and analysis tools for artificial intelligence algorithms and data processing techniques.
 The application combines a robust Node.js backend with an intuitive frontend interface, enabling users to explore and understand complex AI concepts through dynamic visual representations.

+This is the link to our website: [AI Visualizer Website](https://ai-visualizer-gamma.vercel.app/)

 ## Overview

 This project addresses the need for accessible AI education and algorithm comprehension by offering real-time visualizations of various computational processes.
 Whether you're a student learning fundamental algorithms or a professional analyzing complex data patterns, AI Visualizer provides the tools necessary for effective understanding and presentation.